PreciselyData/cloudnative-geotax/kubernetes/README.md

 ## Deploy the shared resources
 These resources will be described the same across all Kubernetes platforms.

+**Note:** Since the data files could either be zipped or unzipped, we have provided options in the `./gtx/gtx-dataprep-cm.yaml` file to execute the required code snippet and comment out the other.

 Run these commands:
    ```
    kubectl apply -f ./gtx/gtx-dataprep-cm.yaml